intmus/inttheory22-23/_02-int-scales-keys/b1-intervals.md

 In the example below, each interval represents the concept stated at the beginning of its staff, but each measure *also* has an important intervallic relationship to the measures above and below it.
 Using these, develop explanations for how we find each of the following:
 - the *size* of the interval between two pitches as represented by an Arabic numeral
-- the *quality* of the interval as represented by the labels *perfect, major, minor, diminshed, and augmented*
+- the *quality* of the interval as represented by the labels *perfect, major, minor, diminished, and augmented*
 - which *sizes* can use which *qualities* as well as the hierarchy of *qualities* for each *size*
 - *chromatic* versus *diatonic* intervals
 - *simple* versus *compound* intervals and how this affects classifying of *quality* and *size*